Send the link below via email or IMCopy

 -Character is more important than action and plot; complex ethical choices are often the subject.

--Characters appear in their real complexity of temperament and motive; they are in explicable relation to nature, to each other, to their social class, to their own past.
+-Characters are in explicable relation to nature, to each other, to their social class, to their own past.

 He achieved great success as a writer and public speaker.
 His wit and satire earned praise from critics and peers, and he was a friend to presidents, artists, industrialists, and European royalty.